 Bramblestone Farm Nigerian Dwarf Goats

 Nigerian Dwarf (ND) goats are miniature dairy goats; and on average, an ND doe will produce 800 pounds of creamy milk per year.
 We raise ND’s because of their high butterfat – great tasting milk, small size, preference for wooded browse (such as brambles & poison ivy), and loving personalities.
 We currently have several mature does (click here for the does page) and bucks (click here for the bucks page) that graze on four fenced acres.
 Kidding season for the spring of 2017 has been planned (see Kidding Schedule), with milk production and dairy conformation as our breeding priorities.

 All of the goats on the farm are carefully selected from bloodlines with excellent conformation and milk production capability.
 We participate in linear appraisal annually so that the conformational quality of the goats is documented, and we participate in milk production testing to document their ability to produce lots of wonderful milk.
 We occasionally participate in dairy goat shows but don’t emphasize that as much because it can be a much more subjective judgment on the quality of a goat.

-You can find more information about each goat on her or his page, as well as access their five generation graphical pedigree.
+You can find more information about each goat on her or his page, as well as access their four generation graphical pedigree.
 They are all ADGA/AGS dual registered, and all have many great Nigerian milkers in their ancestry (to decipher those pedigrees, read “Understanding Goat Pedigrees”).
 If you think you’re interested in getting your own Nigerian Dwarf goats, you might be interested in one of the first two books I’ve written in a planned series of six: Nigerian Dwarf Goats 101: Background & Basics (What To Know & Understand Before Committing To Nigerian Dwarf Goats) or Nigerian Dwarf Goats 201: Getting Started (How To Choose, Prepare, & Care For Your First Goats).

 Bramblestone Farm Honey Bees